tasmota/docs/docs/TFL.md

 # initiate loop
 TFL.input(i)
 ```

 This will pollute your Tasmota console with a moving bar resembling a sine wave.

 In fact this shows a very generic application, where the format and size as well as the meaning of the in- and outputs must be known, but the model itself can remain a "black box".
 We do not need to know, which kernels or parameters are used.

 !!! tip "Use 'TFL.stats()' to find memory size"
     The metrics will show the used bytes of the model.
 So start with a large value and tune down, but leave a margin above the number in the output of the command.

-### Speech recognition / keyword spotting
+## Speech Recognition / Keyword Spotting

 Training can be done entirely with Edgeimpulse.
 See their documentation for [Responding to your voice](https://docs.edgeimpulse.com/docs/tutorials/responding-to-your-voice).